Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Results

-Figure (\ref{fig: other model}) shows our calculated $R_{AA}$ result for bottom quark obtained by fitting to the ATLAS 2022 data \cite{ATLAS:2021xtw}.
-In this analysis, only the leading-order contribution to the drag coefficient was considered and the constant coefficients in Eq. (\ref{1st Drag}) are found to satisfy approximately $k_1 \approx 3 \; k_2$.
 This hierarchy indicates a clear dominance of collisional over radiative energy loss for bottom quarks.
 Also, excellent agreement between theoretical predictions and experimental data is confirmed by our $\chi^2/ dof$ value of 0.124, as illustrated in the figure (\ref{fig: other model}).
 For further validation, we compare our calculated $R_{AA}$ values for bottom quark with Langevin-equation-based results reported in Ref. \cite{Li:2024wqq}, also shown in Figure (\ref{fig: other model}). \\ Due to the limited experimental data for the bottom quark, it is not feasible to accurately fit a model with too many free parameters.
 Therefore, investigating higher-order contributions to the drag coefficient is more challenging for bottom.
 Nevertheless, by repeatedly performing the fitting process, we can constrain the approximate bounds of the free parameters.
 By considering higher-order terms of drag coefficient, the parameters $\alpha$ and $\beta$ for this quark are found to be similar to those of charm quark.
-The key difference is that for the bottom quarks, even by considering higher order coefficients, we find $k_1$ greater than $k_2$, which indicates that for the bottom quark, collisional energy loss is the dominant mechanism even when higher-order terms are included.
-This is mainly due to the large mass of the bottom quark, which strongly suppresses gluon radiation \cite{Dokshitzer:2001zm}.
+The key difference is that for bottom quarks, even by considering higher-order coefficients, we find \(k_1 > k_2\), which indicates that collisional energy loss is the dominant mechanism even when higher-order terms are included.
+This behavior is mainly due to the large mass of the bottom quark, which strongly suppresses gluon radiation in the kinematic regime probed by the present data \cite{Dokshitzer:2001zm}.\\